facebook/zstd/programs/zstd.1.md

     expected.
 This feature allows for controlling the guess when needed.
     Exact guesses result in better compression ratios.
 Overestimates result in slightly degraded compression ratios, while underestimates may result in significant degradation.
+* `--target-compressed-block-size=#`:
+    Attempt to produce compressed blocks of approximately this size.
+    This will split larger blocks in order to approach this target.
+    Notably useful to improve latency when the receiver can make use of early data sooner.
 * `-o FILE`:
     save result into `FILE`.
 * `-f`, `--force`: